Analysis | What to Expect From the Brexit Showdown in Parliament

 To contact the reporters on this story: Tim Ross in London at tross54@bloomberg.net;Robert Hutton in London at rhutton1@bloomberg.net

-To contact the editors responsible for this story: Flavia Krause-Jackson at fjackson@bloomberg.net, Leah Harrison Singer, Stuart Biggs, Thomas Penny
+To contact the editor responsible for this story: Flavia Krause-Jackson at fjackson@bloomberg.net

 ©2019 Bloomberg L.P.